FelDev/felixparadis.com-v3/content/posts/app-store-connect.md

 I’m using the [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) npm package, but you could use an alternative.

-Without further ado, the snippet you need to get going quickly.
+Without further ado, the snippet you need to get going quickly:

 {{< gist feldev 50d969fe7249da949ed966538929310b >}}